mgp/loco/README.markdown

 # Loco

-Loco is an iOS library that attempts to acquire the device location via GPS whenever a significant change in location has been detected (typically by changing cellular towers).
-The application can also force attempting to acquire the location instead of waiting for this condition.
-Loco also provides a listener interface so that clients can easily be notified of changes in location and other events.
+Loco is an iOS library that attempts to acquire the device location using GPS whenever a significant location change, or change in cellular towers, is detected.
+By doing so it strikes a balance between accurately finding your **lo**cation and **co**nserving the battery of your device.
+Other features include allowing the application to force attempting to acquire the location using GPS at any time, a listener interface for easy notification of changes in location and other events, and pausing and resuming location of monitoring.

 ## API

 ### LocationManager

-TODO: describe the locationmanager
+The `LocationManager` is responsible for monitoring changes in cellular towers and acquiring the location using GPS in response.
+It also handles prompting the user to authorize the application use to location services, acquiring the location using GPS anytime the application desires, and notifying registered listeners of changes in location and other events.

 * `+ (LocationManager *) sharedInstance`: Returns the `LocationManager` singleton.